-Marriage would seem wonderfully endearing to the single man or woman who has in no way married, and maybe to the divorced particular person who hankers for some thing to arrest their longing for companionship or sexual release, but marriage for nearly all of us is really a tough operate at occasions.
+Marriage looks wonderfully endearing to the single particular person who has never ever married, and maybe to the divorced man or woman who hankers for something to arrest their longing for companionship or sexual release, but marriage for almost all of us is really a difficult function at occasions.
 (And I can say this even as a representative of my wife!).
-We carry so significantly of ourselves into our marriages – which is each a great and a poor thing.
+We carry so much of ourselves into our marriages – which is the two a very good and a bad issue.

-We bring in expectations of becoming ‘met’ by our partners: that they will satisfy us sexually, not devote too a lot cash, not look for to control us, that they will want to commit time with us.
-We also carry in expectations of what our partners ought to deliver to us: their virtues of diligence and moderation and sanctity and kindness – to title just four.
-We are disappointed when they don’t measure up to our previously unconscious expectations – that have now become conscious due to our encroaching annoyance.
+We carry in expectations of being ‘met’ by our partners: that they will satisfy us sexually, not devote as well much money, not look for to handle us, that they will want to spend time with us.
+We also deliver in expectations of what our partners should bring to us: their virtues of diligence and moderation and sanctity and kindness – to name just 4.
+We are disappointed when they don’t measure up to our previously unconscious expectations – that have now turn out to be conscious due to our encroaching annoyance.